renjmindy/dsc-mod-2-project-v2-1-onl01-dtsc-ft-052620/README.md

       ![EDAQ1](./image/mod2_EDAQ1-p10.png)

 ### Analysis:
+Outliers were removed prior to analysis.
+Generally speaking, we have been aware of the fact that the housing price is primarily influenced by its interior area.
+Therefore, we categorized data into various groups such as sold seasons and frequency of house tour.
+We would like to see how significantly the house selling price varies with interior area under different season and frequency tours.

 ### Recommendations:
+Different seasons make impact on house selling price and the willingness of joining house tours as well.
+We also noticed the house condition, location and age (built-year/grading) also affect house buyers to participate in house tours.
+Three recommendations are listed as follows:

+  - house maintenance (condition score)
+  - house location
+  - house age (built-year related grade scale)
+  - house amenities (pool)

 ### Future Work:
+To quantify our observations, a list of future work are needed.

+  - relate condition score to time lenth spanned from renovation to house sold year (house maintenance)
+  - relate zipcode to city name (house location)
+  - relate house age to grading scale

 ## Question 2: What are influential factors on house buyers' decision-making behaviors?
-  - view
-  - purchase, i.e. house sold months (season)
+House itself!

-### Analysis:
+### Analysis: same as above

 ### Recommendations:

+  - House design (floor plan)
+  - House condition (renovation/maintenance)

-### Future Work:
+### Future Work: same as above

 ---------------------------------------------------------------------------------------------------------------------------------------